7 Secrets to Self-Care You Need During This Time of COVID and Quarantine

 I’m used to working alone – in my home office – but if being away from an office or corporate environment is new to you, what can you do?

 In my BE FREE Blueprint® emotional (and spiritual) health is one of the six key principles.
 Self-care is about maintaining a healthy mental state.
-Right now let’s focus on that.
+Right now let’s focus on that – secrets to self-care.

-Here are some ideas to maintain sanity during these challenging times of social distancing.
+Here are some ideas to maintain sanity during these challenging times of physical (social) distancing and while we’re in quarantine.

 I’m serious.
 Take a shower and get dressed.
 It’s easy to want to sit around and work in PJs but taking time to get dressed and look nice is a game-changer.